PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 Extend `sourceConfigFiles` to choose between `source` and `luafile` call based on the file's extension.

-Then prepare `lua` list using `scripts2ConfigFiles` with `lua` sub-directory as the argument.
+Then prepare `lua` list using `scripts2ConfigFiles` with `lua` subdirectory as the argument.

-At last, modify the body of module function to execute `sourceConfigFiles` on both vim and lua lists and concatenate the returned strings with new-line character into one single string.
+At last, modify the body of module function to execute `sourceConfigFiles` on both vim and Lua lists and concatenate the returned strings with new-line character into one single string.

 ```nix